Exercise Apps Help Boost Women’s Activity Levels

 HealthDay Reporter

-The observation become published online on May 24 in JAMA Network Open.
+The observation was published online on May 24 in the JAMA Network Open.
 “Studies display that accomplishing at least a hundred and fifty mins of slight-depth physical activity in keeping with week can reduce the threat of cardiovascular sickness, type 2 diabetes and positive varieties of most cancers,” said lead writer Yoshimi Fukuoka, a professor on the UCSF School of Nursing.

 Exercise